There are several activities you must do when planning your project. You must do these before you start collecting any personal data in your research.

 Request your file storage (DfE users only)

-Every Workplace needs at least one, and ideally two or more, content managers.
-Content managers can manage access to their Workplace.
+Every Workplace needs at least two content managers.
+Content managers can manage access to the Workplace.

 You (or a civil servant in your team or programme, if you are a contractor) will need to be a Content Manager.